Vertex configuration: All uniform vertex configurations of regular convex polygons

 Every enumerated vertex configuration potentially uniquely defines a semiregular polyhedron.
 However, not all configurations are possible.

 Topological requirements limit existence.
 Specifically p.q.r implies that a p-gon is surrounded by alternating q-gons and r-gons, so either p is even or q equals r.
 Similarly q is even or p equals r, and r is even or p equals q.
-Therefore, potentially possible triples are 3.3.3, 3.4.4, 3.6.6, 3.8.8, 3.10.10, 3.12.12, 4.4.n (for any n>2), 4.6.6, 4.6.8, 4.6.10, 4.6.12, 4.8.8, 5.5.5, 5.6.6, 6.6.6.
-In fact, all these configurations with three faces meeting at each vertex turn out to exist.
+Therefore, potentially possible triples are: